bfansports/dynamodb-to-elasticsearch/README.md

 This package allow you to easily ZIP a Lambda function and start processing DynamoDB Streams in order to index your DynamoDB objects in ElasticSearch.

-It processed the following events:
+It processes the following events:

    - INSERT
    - REMOVE